 The service gratefully acknowledges and thanks the Bega Uniting Church for offering use of their hall and kitchen at no cost.
-Thanks and acknowledgement also to Candelo Bulk Wholefoods Co-op for donating healthy foods for the group and the Bega Valley Child and Family Network and Illawarra Forum for financial contributions to assist with childcare costs.
+Thanks and acknowledgement also to the Bega Valley Child and Family Network and Illawarra Forum for financial contributions to assist with childcare costs.

-Mums and children who attended the group were referred by Community Health, Staying Home Leaving Violence Program, Playability, Family and Community Services (FACS), Women's Resource Centre, Bega Valley Family Day Care, Mackillop Family Referral Service and South East Women's & Children's Services.
+Mums and children who attended the group were referred by Community Health, Staying Home Leaving Violence Program, Playability, Family and Community Services (FACS), Women's Resource Centre, Bega Valley Family Day Care, Mackillop Family Referral Service and South East Women's & Children's Service.